Rivian IPO: Everything you need to know about Rivian

 How to trade Rivian shares

-When Rivian lists, you’ll be able to trade Rivian shares in the same way you would any other publicly-traded company on the stock market.
+You can trade Rivian shares in the same way you would any other publicly-traded company on the stock market.

 Open an account, or log in if you’re already a customer